ivansaul/codigo_facilito_downloader/.github/git-commit-messages-instructions.md

         - Modifying Markdown (.md) files (README.md, CONTRIBUTING.md, CHANGELOG.md, git-commit-messages-instructions.md, etc.)
         - Creating new documentation files (.md, .rst, .txt, etc.)
         - **CRITICAL RULE**: If ONLY .md or documentation files are modified/created, use `docs` type
+        - **⚠️ IMPORTANT**: Being a .md file does NOT mean "use simple commit message" - ALL rules still apply!
+        - **⚠️ MULTI-FILE .md COMMITS**: 2+ .md files REQUIRE body with file list, same as any other type
         - **ABSOLUTELY FORBIDDEN**: `feat(docs)`, `refactor(docs)`, `fix(docs)`, `chore(docs)` ← NEVER EVER USE THESE
         - **ALWAYS CORRECT**: `docs` or `docs(scope)` where scope is optional filename (e.g., `docs(readme)`, `docs(git-commit)`, or just `docs`)
         - **WHY**: `docs` IS the type (describes WHAT changed), NOT a scope.
 Scope describes WHERE (which file).
         - **PATTERN**: `docs` type + optional `(filename)` scope → `docs(readme): ...` ✅ NOT `feat(docs): ...` ❌
         - **FOR MIXED COMMITS** (code + docs): Use code type (feat/fix/refactor), mention docs in body, NEVER use `feat(docs)`
         - **IMPORTANT**: Docstrings and inline comments in .py files are NOT `docs` type - they follow the code change type (see Python-Specific Guidelines)
+        - **REMEMBER**: docs type ≠ simple message allowed.
+Same structure requirements apply (body, file list, etc.)
       - `style`: Changes that do not affect the meaning of the code (whitespace, formatting with ruff, import ordering, etc.).
       - `test`: Adding missing tests or correcting existing tests (pytest).
       - `revert`: Reverts a previous commit (use footer to reference reverted commits).